-suicide,paris, france,nazi,refugee,marseille, france,fascism,world war ii,jewish life,torah,national socialism,rabbi,prague, czech republic,border crossing,hitler youth,anti-semitism,german occupation of france,vienna, austria,internment camp,denunciation,1940s,1930s
+suicide,paris, france,nazi,refugee,marseille, france,fascism,world war ii,jewish life,torah,national socialism,rabbi,prague, czech republic,border crossing,hitler youth,antisemitism,german occupation of france,vienna, austria,internment camp,denunciation,1940s,1930s

 God Does Not Believe in Us Anymore (1982)